Skip to main content

 Barna hajú szakállas férfi fekete pólóban

-Róbert Szederkényi started working at the Archaeological Institute at the Research Centre for the Humanities as a young research fellow, serving as a research archivist.
-In his university studies, he specialized in the archaeology of the Roman provinces and of the Early Middle ages.
+Since 2023, Róbert Szederkényi has been a staff member at the Institute of Archaeology, Research Centre for the Humanities, affiliated with the Department of Archaeological Heritage and Methodology.
+During his university studies, he specialized in the archaeology of the Roman provinces and of the Early Middle Ages.
 His thesis focused on analysing a barbarian cemetery from the Imperial Period.
-At the institute, his research primarily focuses on studying late Roman cemeteries, and he is also involved in data management activities.